Price Volume Mix Variance Analysis in Excel

 Once you have set it up, you can also use this data on each product level.

 You take the basic data for the previous year, price change, volume, and mix, and do an analysis for all product groups at once.
-If you're using Zebra BI for Office, the add-in will automatically display such data with small multiples.
-There is simply no better way to understand what's going on in your business at a single glance.
+If you're using Zebra BI for Office, the add-in automatically displays such data with small multiples.
+There is no better way to understand what's going on in your business at a glance.

 This Price Volume Mix analysis gives you an insightful overview.
 It explains the movement for each group very clearly.
 Are the prices going down or are we selling more?
-What is going on with our product mix and are we pushing more profitable products?
+What is happening with our product mix, and are we pushing more profitable products?
 What is pushing a certain product category forward?
 These are the types of questions you can now answer.